Buyers guide steam shower cabins....the ultimate introduction to these popular shower models

 This finalises the electrical section.
 Next up – Space and Accessibility.

-Part 4: Space and Accessibility:- Unlike a conventional shower enclosure where as long as the tray fits the space you have available its fine, with a self-contained cabin you will need some additional space.
+Part 4: Space and Accessibility:- Buyers guide steam shower cabins.....unlike a conventional shower enclosure where as long as the tray fits the space you have available its fine, with a self-contained cabin you will need some additional space.
 Units are completely free standing, are not fixed to any walls or floor and the long flexible connectors for both the water supply pipes and waste, provide the ability to move the unit away from the wall, to gain access to the connections at the back.
 There is no access to any services from under the tray.

 It is therefore recommended that for assembly and installation purposes, that you have a clear 350mm-400mm available space around the unit.
 Perhaps less than this on one side, if it’s a corner quadrant unit being fitted.
 Do not fix toilets or sinks etc., directly next to the shower unit.
 Easiest way to think of this aspect is:-